How do we know if COVID-19 vaccines are safe?

 Can COVID-19 vaccines cause you to get very sick?

 Most people do not have serious problems after being vaccinated and the vaccines themselves will not give you COVID-19.
-We will understand more about mild side effects of the COVID-19 vaccine before it is used in the population.
-However, your arm may be sore, red, or warm to the touch.
+Common side-effects of COVID-19 vaccines include pain or swelling on the arm where you got the shot, as well as fever, chills, tiredness and headache.
 These symptoms usually go away on their own within a week.
-Some people report getting a headache or fever when getting a vaccine.
 These side effects are a sign that your immune system is doing exactly what it is supposed to do.
 It is working and building up protection to disease.

 How do we know that these vaccines are safe, could they cause long-term problems?